gmtprime/yggdrasil/README.md

 registry:

   * `publisher_options` - `Poolboy` options for publishing.
-Controls the amount of connections established with the service (defaults to `[size: 5, max_overflow: 10]`).
+Controls the amount of connections established with the adapter service (defaults to `[size: 5, max_overflow: 10]`).
   * `registry` - Process name registry (defaults to`ExReg`).